ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 1. Click **Home > Networking & Security**.
 2. On the navigator pane, click **NSX Edges** and double-click the **customer-nsx-edge edge**.
-3. On the **Summary** tab for this edge, review the edge description, which contains the subnet identifiers for both the private and
-public customer subnets.
+3. On the **Summary** tab for this edge, review the edge description, which contains the subnet identifiers for both the private and public customer subnets.

-Additionally, you can find more details about the customer subnets by completing the following steps in the SoftLayer Customer Portal:
+Additionally, you can find more details about the customer subnets by completing the following steps in the Bluemix Infrastructure (SoftLayer) portal:

 1. Click **Networking > IP Management > Subnets**.
 2. Click the filter menu and in the Subnet field enter the identifier as seen in the description of the **customer-nsx-edge** edge on the **Summary** tab in the VMware vSphere Web Client.
 3. Review the notes that are shown for the IP addresses.
 These notes identify which of the subnets and IP addresses are ordered and used during the initial setup.

    **Warning:** Do not use the IP addresses that are ordered and used during the initial setup.
 However, you can use other IP addresses on these subnets according to your requirements.
-To set up additional network address translation rules see [Managing NAT rules](https://pubs.vmware.com/NSX-62/topic/com.vmware.nsx.admin.doc/GUID-5896D8CF-20E0-4691-A9EB-83AFD9D36AFD.html){:new_window}.
+To set up additional network address translation rules, see [Managing NAT rules](https://pubs.vmware.com/NSX-62/topic/com.vmware.nsx.admin.doc/GUID-5896D8CF-20E0-4691-A9EB-83AFD9D36AFD.html){:new_window}.

 ## Related links